pushex-project/cluster_load_balancer/README.md

+# Disclaimer

+This project is not currently licensed and may be pulled down.
+This is mainly to get feedback on the approach.

 # ClusterLoadBalancer

 WIP - A way to load balance resources in your Elixir cluster.
 Most notably, this can be used with WebSockets to